NENA911/NG911GISDataModel/README.md

   * [vendor_qgis](flatfile_templates/vendor_qgis/README.md) - Folder for future example code to create the flat-file templates in QGIS.
 * [relational_templates](relational_templates/README.md) - Folder containing information regarding the relational data model, introduced in v3.0.
 * .gitignore
+* [CHANGELOG.md](CHANGELOG.md) - All notable changes to this project will be documented in this file.
 * [LICENSE.md](LICENSE.md) - License file for the project.
 * [README.md](README.md) - This document.